 Our Board approved the addition of a Title VI/equity-related criterion to our STBG competitive project application process.
 The mapping tool mentioned above can be utilized by applicants to help demonstrate how their project supports this criterion.

 The current Bend MPO Title VI Plan underwent a comprehensive update in 2019.
 Staff reviewed the document in Sept.
 2022 to determine if another update is needed and has concluded that at this time it is not.
-Staff will review the plan again in two-years to determine if an update is needed (2024).
+Staff will review the plan again in two years to determine if an update is needed (2024).

 Organization/Staffing Changes